Meet the Managers: Inventory & Monitoring

 NPS photo by Laura Carnal.

-This month, meet the people and projects in Inventory & Monitoring.
+Meet the people and projects in Inventory & Monitoring.

 What is Inventory & Monitoring (I & M)?
 Scientists in the park’s Inventory & Monitoring program have two important roles:

 The Smokies covers over 500,000 acres, so scientists choose small areas called plots that represent the huge range of habitats and elevations in the park.
 Plots are in forests, grasslands, wetlands, and even sections of streams and cliff faces.
 Park geographers, biologists, botanists, foresters, and entomologists all take part in this work.
 Depending on what they’re studying, park staff may record